spark-mv/cdn/install.md

 Timing-Allow-Origin: *
 ```

 If the response is different from the desired response, configure the missing headers by enabling CORS on the web server(s) that is serving the video files.
 Go line by line to ensure all headers are configured correctly.
-See the ‘Configuring CORS headers’ section for instructions.

 ## 6.3 Configuring CORS headers

 For step by step instructions regarding how to enable CORS on different web servers, see the [[original CORS documentation](http://enable-cors.org/server.html)] (http://enable-cors.org/server.html).
+Make sure you add all the required headers, not just '*' referenced in the generic instructions.
 If you are using Amazon S3, please click [[here](https://github.com/hola/cdn/blob/master/progressive_download.md#using-amazon-s3)] (https://github.com/hola/cdn/blob/master/progressive_download.md#using-amazon-s3).
-Make sure you add all the required headers, not just '*' referenced in the generic instructions.

 After committing the configuration changes, verify response that headers to from this server(s) include required headers, as described above.

-## 6.4 Handling redirects
+## 6.4 Handling redirects (MP4/FLV/WEBM progressive video only)

 In some implementations, the first video URL is redirected to another URL.
 In this case, make sure that: